-In the sixth year of operation, the staff of the Ontario Judicial Council and the Justices of the Peace Review Council consisted of a registrar, a part-time assistant registrar and a secretary:
+In the seventh year of operation, the staff of the Ontario Judicial Council and the Justices of the Peace Review Council consisted of a registrar, a part-time assistant registrar and a secretary:

-VALERIE P. SHARP, LL.B. - Registrar ROBERT DUNGEY - A/Assistant Registrar JANICE CHEONG - Secretary
+VALERIE P. SHARP, LL.B. - Registrar ROBERT DUNGEY - A/Assistant Registrar (to October 2, 2001) JANICE CHEONG - Secretary